-Following are the features of money market:
+Following are the features of the money market:

 - Transaction volume in the money market is usually large since it is a wholesale market.

-Following are the popular money market instruments – Certificate of Deposit (CD), Commercial papers, Swaps, Government Treasury certificate, Repo, Backup line of Credit, Credit Enhancements, Bankers’ Acceptance, Repurchase Agreements and more.
+Following are the popular money market instruments – Certificate of Deposit (CD), Commercial papers, Swaps, Government Treasury certificate, Repo, Backup line of Credit, Credit Enhancements, Bankers’ Acceptance, Repurchase Agreements, and more.

-The primary objective of the capital market is to mobilize savings from retail investors, households and others into the economy.
+The primary objective of the capital market is to mobilize savings from retail investors, households, and others into the economy.
 This helps to ensure that capital is available to the companies and organizations.
 Following are the functions of the capital market:

 - Convert saving into long-term investments.